M0rph3e/ift-6390-kaggle-competition-2/report.md

 #### Basic Pipeline
 The basic pipeline trains and evaluates each model by using [`cross_val_score`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html), a function that returns all the score of the [Stratified K-fold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html) cross validation.
 By taking the mean for each fold after evaluating and stacking their score in an array, we can see which model is performing better in general.
 The default number of fold for our cross validation during basic training is **5**.
+After using that, we re fit our model by using [`SelectFromModel`](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectFromModel.html)

 #### Hyper Parameter tuning
 The hyperparameter tuning is done by using a cross  validation grid search with [`GridSearchCV`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
 Our cross validation strategy is still [Stratified K-fold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html) with **10** folds.